Do you end up with a lot of frozen fruits in your freezer at the end of each season?

 My husband and I can’t agree on the intensity of our wine.
 I prefer a fruitier flavor.
 Yet, he prefers a more intense or bold flavored wine.

 If you like your wine a little stronger, plug the container again when the fruit has been removed and allow the mixture to ferment.
-Another week or two should give you the bold flavor you desire.
+Another week or 2 should give you the bold flavor you desire.

 9. Clean It Up